jodymgustafson/power-chord-music-theory/README.md

     - `getChordIntervals()` Gets the chord intervals for a chord quality

 ## Scales
-- Scales are immutable objects that are a collection of notes ordered by pitch.
+- Scales are immutable objects that are a collection of notes and chords ordered by pitch.
 - Seven scales modes are supported: major/ionian, minor/aeolian, dorian, phrygian, lydian, mixolydian, locrian
+- Get an instance by calling the `getScale()` function
+- To check for equality use the `equals()` method
+- Other scale methods
+    - `getNoteInScale()` Gets a note with the name adjusted to the scale
+    - `getChordInScale()` Gets a chord with the name adjusted to the scale
+- Other functions available:
+    - `parseScale()` Parses a scale by name and mode (e.g. C#m)

 ## Build Process
 Follow these steps to build the package.